help_centerFAQ

 Powered by twin Austro AE330 diesel engines burning JET-A fuel, the DA62 MPP delivers up to 10 hours of endurance at loiter speed with operating costs around $300 per flight hour.
 It's available in three mission configurations: Guardian (surveillance), Vanguard (search & rescue), and SurveyStar (aerial mapping).

-How does the DA62 MPP compare to a helicopter for law enforcement?expand_more
+How does the DA62 MPP work alongside a helicopter?expand_more

 What missions is the DA62 MPP suited for?expand_more